aayushxtech/hostel-drop/README.md

 # HostelDrop

-A full-stack web application built with Next.js frontend and Django backend for hostel management and delivery services.
+A full-stack web application built with Next.js frontend and Django backend for hostel parcel management system.

 ## 🏗️ Project Structure